maxwellacioli/ProjetoRedes1/README.md

 ## MIB

 MSI (Structure of Management Information) is a method to define managed objects and their respective managements.
 It is a set of objects contained in a device management information.
 MIB-II {{RFC1213}} is a specific MIB.
-Its main objective is to provide information about the managed device by TCP / IP.
+Its main objective is to provide information about the managed device via TCP/IP.
 Figure 1 shows the MIB-II structure.

 ~~~~~~~~~~